Financial Education for Securities, Banking, & Insurance Professionals.

 Leveraging its unique position as an industry insider, The American College bridges the gap between the worlds of academia and practice through its "Centers of Excellence".
 Major stakeholders in financial services such as New York Life, State Farm, and Penn Mutual have a vital connection to the College via the Centers.
 This important synergy helps ensure that the basic and applied research of the College is informed by real industry challenges.

 Student Learning Objectives

-After completing the PhD in Financial and Retirement Planning, graduates should be able to:
+After completing the doctoral program, graduates should be able to:

-- Use statistical and quantitative techniques to explain and predict relationships among variables related to personal financial planning;
+- Apply quantitative and statistical reasoning and analysis to explain and predict relationships among economic phenomena and other variables related to financial planning

 To help ensure the achievement of stated learning objectives, student progress toward developing critical knowledge, skill, and attitudinal indicators will be assessed at key milestones throughout the doctoral program.

 The doctoral program is designed for financial services professionals: e. g., financial advisors, estate lawyers, financial analysts, stock brokers, accountants, investment bankers, and insurance underwriters.
 Individuals who have successfully completed graduate coursework in the following areas also comprise the program's target population: personal financial planning, finance, economics, accounting, consumer science, law, or business administration.

 Post-Doctoral Employment Options

 Graduates of the doctoral program may pursue a variety of career options in financial planning: